Mani-varma1/SoftwareDevelopmentVIMMO/README.md

 First need to create a pull req  to test i think

 OK TESTED WITH FREE STYLE NOW TESTING WITH PIPELINE

+Changed my Jenkins config in the UI to reference Public URL instead of localhost